We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Fighter on a wall scroll or portrait.

 See Also: 兵在精而不在多

 If you cannot fight, don't start one

-This Chinese proverb literally translates as: [if you] can't bite people, don't bare [your] teeth.
+不能咬人就别龇牙 is a Chinese proverb that literally translates as: [if you] can't bite people, don't bare [your] teeth.

 Figuratively, this means: Don't show your anger if you can't do anything about the situation.

 Some will also say this means “Don't start a fight that you cannot win.”
 Others will say it means that you must be willing to back up your words (perhaps with your fists).

 拳擊 is the term used in Chinese to refer to the original Olympic sport of combat and fighting.